What are bonds?

 Secondly, though regular interest rate payments may sound appealing, most bonds are not adjusted based on any change in interest rates or inflation.
 A bond with a coupon rate of 2%, for example, will plummet in value if interest rates rise to 3% – your capital could earn a better return in a savings account.

 One popular method of buying and selling bonds without investing in them is to trade on bonds prices.
 This means you can gain exposure to the bonds markets as if you were buying them, but without the need to wait till maturity to cash them out.

-With City Index, you can choose to trade CFDs on bond markets such as UK Long Gilts and US T-Bonds.
+With City Index, you can choose to trade CFDs spread bet on bond markets such as UK Long Gilts and US T-Bonds.
 To get started, open a City Index account.

 When trading bonds, you never actually own the coupon or receive any interest payments on your investment.
 You’re simply speculating on whether the bond price will rise or fall.
 A bond might be more valuable further away from the maturity date as more interest payments are due to be paid, and this will be reflected in the price of a bond market when trading it.